spjoyce1992/My-projects/README.md

 2-what was the USCA % share in Quarter 3 2016 for the Footwear Department?

-3-Filter all the products sold under Loss with Maximum discount and find the “Total Profit Ratio” of it?
+3-Find out the products sold under Loss with Maximum discount and find the “Total Profit Ratio” of it?